 Applying human centered design approaches, graduate design students worked with Feeding America’s network of collaborators and experts to understand how senior citizens eat on a daily basis and the operational, social, and nutritional contexts through which senior citizens source their food and have a meal.
 Understanding context served as the reference point to envision demand-centered models of sourcing food, consequently re-envisioning current models of delivering food security.
-Ultimately, these ideas demonstrate new ways to impact livelihoods and community wellbeing in the United States.
+Ultimately, these social innovation ideas demonstrate new ways to impact livelihoods and community wellbeing in the United States.

 Immersion and Collaboration

-The project was developed through collaboration between the IIT Institute of Design research team, Feeding America employees, staff and field experts, seniors from different areas and organizations in the state of Illinois, and experts from multiple disciplines.
-Throughout the spring semester of 2017, design-led activities such as workshops, a forum, open sections for review and critique, structured the process, and exposed the project to critical and diverse contributions.
+The project developed through collaboration between the IIT Institute of Design research team, Feeding America employees, staff and field experts, seniors from different areas and organizations in the state of Illinois, and experts from multiple disciplines.
+Throughout the semester, design-led activities such as workshops, a forum, and open sections for review and critique, structured the process, and exposed the project to critical and diverse contributions.
 Through continuous observation and intensive interaction, researchers were able to build an understanding of the logistics that take place for distribution of food and the experience seniors have when utilizing services within food pantries and mobile markets.
 While at food banks and pantries, the research team took part in volunteer activities to develop an understanding of the food journey by engaging in the process.
 They also prototyped design concepts with seniors and experts to expand the options of future scenarios while learning from fundamental challenges behind daily routines.
-Finally, the research team was able to design new concepts to reimagine the future of food insecurity among seniors in the United States.
+Finally, the research team was able to design new concepts to reimagine the future of food security among seniors in the United States.

 Proposed User Experience